Know Your Pulse

 Knowing your Pulse can save your life

-- If pulse check were routine within the NHS, thousands of lives, and thousands of debilitating strokes, could be saved every year
+- If pulse checks were routine within the NHS, thousands of lives, and thousands of debilitating strokes, could be saved every year

-- Learn how to take you pulse now
+- Learn how to take your pulse now

 - Help us campaign for routine pulse checks within the NHS

-Learn how to take your pulse now, watch the video above, download the Know Your Pulse guide or check your pulse right here with our Know Your Pulse web app; click the ‘Take your Pulse Now’ button below right now...
+Learn how to take your pulse now; watch our instructional video, download the Know Your Pulse guide or poster.
+Alternatively, check your pulse right here with our Know Your Pulse web app; click the ‘Take your Pulse Now’ button below right now...

 - The easiest way to detect an arrhythmia is to feel the pulse – uneven, too fast, too slow?